Parliament @ Work

 Adult female suffrage 1908

-Voting rights for Indigenous Australians Indigenous men received the right to vote with other British Subjects as the right was acquired for some colonial parliaments in the 1850s; and Aboriginal women acquired the right on the same terms as other women as the franchise was widened in some colonies and states.
-Other prohibitions and qualifications, and bureaucratic interpretation, however, sometimes conspired to deny Indigenous people the exercise of the right.
+Voting rights for Indigenous Australians Indigenous men received the right to vote with other British subjects in the 1850s.
+Aboriginal women acquired the right on the same terms as other women in 1908.
+Other prohibitions and qualifications, and bureaucratic interpretation, however, sometimes conspired to deny Indigenous people the exercise of their right.

 Top of page